As a patient at CaroMont Regional Medical Center, please speak openly with

 - To every consideration of your privacy concerning your own medical care program.

-- To expect that all communications and records pertaining to your care should be treated as confidential.
+- To expect that all communications and records about your care should be

-- To participate in decisions regarding your care.
+- To participate in decisions about your care.

 - To know what hospital rules and regulations apply to your conduct as a patient.

-- Information about protective services can be obtained through the Care Management Department.
+- Information about protective services can be obtained through the Case

 - To obtain consultation with another physician.

 - To receive medical and surgical services if we are able to provide these

 without discrimination based on race, color, sex, gender identity/expression,